zalenix/portaldocs/portal-sdk/templates/top-extensions-custom-domains.md

 * The word "same"

     The default production value should be used.
-If the default production value changes, that change is automatically propagated to your extension.
+If the default production value changes, that change is automatically propagated to the extension.

 Links are separated into the following three sections.